dvorster/term-deposit-classifier/README.md

     make clean
 ```

-4. To run teh project in it's entirety, run the following command in the terminal in the root of the project directory:
+4. To run the project in it's entirety, run the following command in the terminal in the root of the project directory:

 ```bash
     make all